fowzis/QuadTree/README.md

 # QuadTree
 Visual Representation of the QuadTree algoritm

+The following project, is represent my implemntation of the QuadTree algorithm, while visualizing it using MonoGame framework.

 Quadtrees are trees used to efficiently store data of points on a two-dimensional space.
 In this tree, each node has at most four children.
 We can construct a quadtree from a two-dimensional area using the following steps: